RangerDigital/neko-box/README.md

 	- **`GH_TOKEN`** - The access token you saved earlier.
 	- **`GIST_ID`** - The ID of your newly created public Gist.

-   You can find it in the URL and It will look like this:
+   It will look like this:
 	 `https://gist.github.com/RangerDigital/`**`d1b79f73d3e5a2420ed370b0059dba42`**.

 <br>